Louise Worthington

 Hello and welcome to my website.

 I write dark atmospheric suspense and psychological fiction.
 My novels span psychological suspense (Rachel's Garden and Forgotten Dark), horror suspense (The Entrepreneur, Rosie Shadow, and Dr Glass), and women's psychological fiction (Distorted Days).
 My influences include the Gothic tradition, Stephen King, Dan Chaon, Susan Hill, and Daphne du Maurier.
+At university, I studied literature and psychology and this combination influences my work.

 Books